voxpupuli/puppet-misp/README.md

 * `email` - Email address of the MISP installation.
 By default "root@localhost"
 * `contact` - Contact address of the MISP installation.
 By default "root@localhost"
 * `org_id` - Id of the organisation that owns the MISP instance.
 By default is set to 1, meaning the first Organisation in the system
+* `org` - The name of the organisation that owns the MISP instance.
+Should match the name of the Organisation with the id $org_id
 * `live` - If MISP should be live or not (be accessible to not admins).
 By default true
 * `session_timeout` - Session timeout in minutes, default is 1 hour
 * `site_admin_debug` - Full debug mode (not recommended).
 By default false